 Religious and Faith-based Contributions to the Well-being of Children

 The Joint Learning Initiative on Faith and Local Communities (JLI) is pleased to announce the initiation of a partnership with UNICEF over the next three years.
-Faith for Social and Behaviour Change Initiative is a collaboration with the UNICEF Communication for Development in Programme Division and the Civil Society Partnerships Unit in the Division of Communication.
+Faith and Positive Change for Children: Global Initiative on Social and Behaviour Change is a collaboration with the UNICEF Communication for Development in Programme Division and the Civil Society Partnerships Unit in the Division of Communication.
 The project will look across sectors including health, development, protection, and empowerment of children, especially focusing on the most marginalized, across the life-cycle.

-The partners collaborated with Religions for Peace (RfP) to hold a multi-country consultation in Bangkok in July to input into the programmatic framework.
+The partners collaborated to hold a multi-country consultation in Bangkok in July to input into the programmatic framework.
 Participants included 17 UNICEF Country Offices and 5 RfP Interreligious Councils.
-Over 100 participants from 20 countries across all regions of the world.
-The collaboration also launched the Faith for SBCC Web Platform.
+The workshop had over 100 participants from 20 countries across all regions of the world.

 The evidence developed from 2018 from faith-based knowledge, social and behavior change knowledge, Academic and NGO sources culminated in drafting a translated conceptual framework.

-This new way of working will be tested in in-country through workshops 2019 to develop principles for systematic engagement with FBOs at scale for social and behavior change, guidelines, and resources.
+This new way of working will be tested in in-country through workrocks 2019 to develop principles for systematic engagement with FBOs at scale for social and behavior change, guidelines, and resources.

 For more information please contact the JLI Director of Research, Dr. Olivia Wilkinson at [email protected]